moonnuitstudio/udacity-trivia-app/backend/README.md

 - General:
     - Returns a list of questions objects, success value, total number of questions, paginated total of questions, and current page.

+- Post Arguments:
+    - Search (STR): Question (This term coulld be a letter, word or a phrase).

 - `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"search":"what?"}'`